 Samsung’s 2018 flagship models — the Q9 and Q8 — added full array local dimming, which only adds to the company’s advantage in terms of peak luminance.
-And a new anti-reflective coating, along with other panel improvements, has reduced the halo — or, blooming — effect TV reviewers complain so much about.
+A new anti-reflective coating, along with other panel improvements, has also reduced the halo — or, blooming — effect TV reviewers complain about.
 Brightness without some of the LED disadvantages?
 That’s looking very appealing, indeed.

 OLED used to rule this category, but quantum dots, by improving the purity of the backlight, have allowed QLED TVs to surge forward in color accuracy, color brightness, and color volume, putting them in a dead heat with OLED TVs.
 Again, QLED makers claim better-saturated colors at extreme brightness levels to be an advantage, but we have yet to witness this technical claim resulting in a real advantage in normal viewing situations.

 Samsung has implemented expanded color volume in its 2018 QLED models, which could improve saturation at higher brightness levels, but we don’t really have enough evidence to declare it a success.

 Response time refers to the time it takes for each individual diode to change from “on” to “off.”
 With faster response time comes less motion blur and fewer artifacts (source material notwithstanding).